Cecilia-Coutinho/car-racing-console-csharp/README.md

 <h2>🌍 Overview</h2>

 <p align = center>
-The Car Racing Console Simulator is designed to run races with multiple cars over a set distance while tracking the time spent by each car to complete the distance.
+The Car Racing Console Simulator is designed to run a car racing game where multiple cars compete against each other in a console-based environment, with no graphics.
 The system includes random events that may occur during the race to add excitement and unpredictability.
-Each car runs on its own thread to enable parallel processing and improve performance.
-The simulation is console-based only and does not include graphics.
+The program utilizes asynchronous programming using the async/await keywords and each car is assigned its own thread, allowing multiple cars to race simultaneously without interfering with each other.
+The use of async/await ensures that the program does not block the main thread while waiting for tasks to complete.
 </p>

 <h2>📋 MVP</h2>